shuozhixu/CMS-EAM_2025/README.md

 ## Build the CSRO structure

-In [a previous project](https://github.com/shuozhixu/Modelling_2024), the CSRO MoNbTa structure was calculated.
+In [a previous project](https://github.com/shuozhixu/Modelling_2024), the CSRO MoNbTa structure was built.

 Here, we build the CSRO structures for all 17 MEAs.

-### NbTaTi
+### NbTaW

 First, modify the file `atomsk_Mo.sh` in the `MoNbTa/csro/` directory in the other GitHub repository.

 - Replace `Mo` with the first element in the MEA, i.e., `Nb`